Baremetal Flow Example¶

 Step 3: Boot Baremetal Applications¶

-There are two ways to boot baremetal applications - using JTAG to download files and start the application, and programming boot files into boot image sectors of QSPI so that the application boots up upon power up without needing XSDB.
+There are two ways to boot baremetal applications: using JTAG to download files and start the application, and programming the boot files into the boot image sectors of QSPI so that the application boots up upon power up without needing XSDB.
 JTAG booting is ideal for development and debugging, while QSPI booting is ideal for deployment.

 proc boot_jtag { } {